chasefranks/drive2code-blog/posts/a-life-offline.md

 ## Free Places

-Starbucks is always available, although I feel like I need to keep drinking coffee while I'm there, so there's a time limit.
+Starbucks is always available, and like a lot of cafes, they provide free internet for their customers (although I feel like I need to keep drinking coffee while I'm there, so there's a time limit).
 There is also internet at my work, but it's at `work`.
 That seems to be all I do now days anyway, but still.
 I do use the free internet in the community area where I live quite a bit, and have found it to be decent.

 ## Focus